 Should you replace your water heater?
 Wesley Wood Service Experts is here with a couple signs to look for when determining whether it’s time to invest in a new water heating system.

-If your water heater receives standard maintenance, you can expect it to operate around ten years, depending on how many people live in the home.
-When your water heater reaches 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.
+If your water heater gets standard maintenance, you can expect it to operate around ten years, depending on how many people live in the home.
+Once your water heater reaches 10 years, it’s probably time to seriously consider replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is streaming out rusty, it could be an indicator that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is coming out rusty, it could be an indicator that your water heater is rusting on the inside.
 This could produce a leak, not to mention polluted water.
-Contact an expert plumber to have them see if your water heater system is getting ready to fail on you.
+Call an expert plumber to have them see if your water heater system is getting ready to give out.

-Rumbling or banging sounds coming from your water heater can be a sign that residue has built up on the foundation of the tank.
-This means your equipment will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.
+Rumbling or thumping sounds coming from your water heater can be a sign that residue has built up on the foundation of the tank.
+This means your water heater will be less efficient and will have to use more gas or electricity to heat your water, causing higher water heating bills.
+It also means that the extra time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

-If you see water around your water heater tank, you could have a leak.
-Call an expert plumber to come out and examine your equipment and they can supply you a quote on a new water heater if necessary.
+If you notice water around your water heater tank, you could have a leak.
+Contact an expert plumber to come out and investigate and they can supply you a quote on a new water heater if necessary.